Pattragun005/Pattragram/README.md

 # Pattragram
-I will keep on developing untill it is getting perfect on Play store ! !
+I will keep on developing untill it is getting perfectly on Play store ! !